openearth/aeolis-shortcourse/README.md

 transport.
 Each of the 2D and 1D scenarios included in the short course are outlined below

     **- Sandmotor (2D)**
-        1. Base case - one grain size, no supply limitations
+        1. Base case
-        2. Grain Size Case - introducing supply limitation through inclusion of a course fraction
+        2. Grain Size Case
-        3. Grain Size Case with Inclusion of Tides - inclusion of supply limitations and sediment mixing from tides
+        3. Grain Size Case with Inclusion of Tides
-        4. Grain Size Case with Inclusion of Tides & Waves - iclusion of supply limitations and sediment mixing from both tides & waves
-    **- Insert Folder Name Here (1D)**
+        4. Grain Size Case with Inclusion of Tides & Waves **- Insert Folder Name Here (1D)**
         1. Base Case
         2. Inclusion of Surface Moisture